BuckeyeSoftware/rex/doc/CORE.md

 ## No runtime support
 The C++ runtime support library is not used.
 This means features such as: `new`, `delete`, exceptions, and RTTI does not exist.
 Instead a very minimal, stublet implementation exists to call `abort` if it encounters such things being used.

-Similarly, Rex does not support concurrent initialization of static globals, instead `rx::Global` should be used.
+Similarly, Rex does not support concurrent initialization of static globals, instead `Rx::Global` should be used.
 This interface provides a much stronger set of features for controlling global initialization too.

 Pure virtual function calls just forward to `abort`.